CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/infopanel.md

 ### Time of Cursor Position

-Display the positon of position cursor.
+Display the position of position cursor.

 Left-click to directly enter and move to the position.